JWST/MIRI-MRS view of the metal-poor galaxy CGCG 007-025: the spatial location of PAHs and very highly ionized gas: Results

 \subsection{Integrated spectrum of the PAH emitting region}

 Following the method described in Section \ref{sec:methint}, and using the aperture identified on the PAH map, we extracted the spectrum of the PAH emitting region (solid gray line in the right panel of Figure \ref{fig:pahMapandSpectrum}).
-The best fit model from \textsc{pahfit}, together with the residuals, are displayed in the same figure in light orange and light green, respectively.
+The best fit model from \textsc{pahfit}, together with the residuals, are displayed in the same figure in light orange and light purple, respectively.
 We also zoom around the 11.3 \mm~PAH to highlight the performance of \textsc{pahfit} in reproducing this feature.
 In Table \ref{tab:fluxes} (see Appendix~\ref{sec:appendixSFR}) we compile all the line fluxes measured by \textsc{pahfit}.
-These fluxes have been corrected for dust attenuation by $1/A$, where $A$ is the attenuation fraction from the \textsc{pahfit} model (dashed gray line in right panel of Figure \ref{fig:pahMapandSpectrum})
+These fluxes have been corrected for dust attenuation by $1/A$, where $A$ is the attenuation fraction from the \textsc{pahfit} model (dashed gray line in right panel of Figure \ref{fig:pahMapandSpectrum}).
+For the lines used in the upcoming sections, the attenuation-corrected fluxes are increased almost homogeneously by a factor of $\sim1.1-1.15$, meaning that the line ratios between these lines are almost unaffected by the dust attenuation assumed.
+It is worth noticing that the attenuation derived from \textsc{pahfit} of $\tau_{silicate} = 1.3$ is mainly constrained by the two apparent absorption features at 9 and 18 \mm, simultaneously.
+Fitting these wavelength ranges separately return a similar value of the attenuation, which excludes the presence of additional emission features, such as the 14 \mm~ alumina oxidates reported in e.g. \citet{hunt2025ApJ...993...84H}.